williamslab/ped-sim/README.md

 --------------

 All founders in the simulated pedigrees are a randomly sampled input individual from the input VCF file.
-The VCF must contain phased data for all individuals.
+This VCF must contain phased data for all individuals.

 ------------------------------------------------------